jiaxxuann/DMS-CW2024/README.md

 - Git: For cloning the project repository.

 ### 2.2 Cloning the Project
+**From Git: ** Use git clone [repository URL] to clone the repository **From ZIP file: **
+1. Download: Save zip file to your computer
+2. Extract: Unzip to a suitable location

 To get the project files onto your local machine, follow these steps:
 1. Open a terminal or command prompt.